 We listen every day, but not all of us think of listening as a skill to be developed.
 Listening is a quiet, internal stance and it is easy to overlook.
-Like most worthwhile endeavours, learning to listen well is worthy of both our attention and effort.
+Like most worthwhile endeavours, learning to be a good listener is worthy of both our attention and effort.

-I thought long and hard about how to write a blog about listening.
+I thought long and hard about how to write a blog about being a better listener.
 Writing is kind of like talking.
 The writer chooses what to say, and the reader listens.
 So I decided that this blog would not be my voice, but the voices of my trusted family members, friends and colleagues.
 I asked them to share what they have come to know, believe and value about listening.

 This is the collective wisdom of some of the best listeners I know.

 There are amazing things all around us.
 There are amazing people all around us.
 People are remarkable.
 Sometimes wonderfully different and even somewhat eccentric.
 What a gift to be able to hear each other and expand our horizons and understandings.
 Be truly interested in what people have to say.
 My grandpa Enns talked to everyone.
 In fact, my grandma found it disconcerting.
 He never ignored people, pretended not to see them or discounted them.
 He listened with a sense of awe and interest, and held some of his grandchildren’s best secrets.

 We are not passive – we are not just a listening receptacle.
 People are giving us something we need to actively receive.
 Look at the person, smile if appropriate, nod, lean in, give a few verbal encouragers like “yes” or “uh-huh”.
 It takes a lot of determination and concentration to remain active and not let our thoughts drift.
 We all have a million things on our mind; this is no excuse.
 Ask for clarification and know that if we zone out, we will not catch what they are saying and will miss the gift.
 My children remind me of this every so often with, “Mom, I told you this already.”